 As of August 2015, current and valid passports are mandatory for all foreigners entering Mexico via its pedestrian border crossings.
 Sentri/Global Entry participants must also present a valid passport book or passport card when entering Mexico.

 All foreigners with a valid passport — regardless of age — may stay in Tijuana and the surrounding region for up one week at no cost but must register with Mexico's immigration authorities by completing a Forma Migratoria Múltiple (FMM) just after crossing the border.
-Stays lasting longer than 72 hours require a fee of 390 pesos (approximately $20 US).
+Stays lasting longer than 72 hours require a fee of 500 pesos (approximately $27 USD).

 All persons regardless of nationality must present a valid passport and/or Sentri/Global Entry card when returning to the U.S. from Mexico.

 Turista Libre assumes no responsibility for anyone denied entry to Mexico or reentry to the United States nor provides refunds due to unexpected or unforeseen complications with passports, visas or any other migratory procedures.
 For more information regarding passports and visas, please refer to the official website of your country's embassy in Mexico or the United States.

 If driving, take either Interstate 5 or 805 south and get off at the last exit, but be careful not to miss that last exit and actually cross into Mexico.
 Park at any of the lots – we recommend the ones next to Jack in the Box, a left at the exit and a right at the next light – but give yourself 20-30 minutes because, again, lots are often full.

 Because our vehicles for group tours in Tijuana and Baja California are licensed for operation in Mexico only, we cross in and out of Mexico via the pedestrian lanes.
 This often makes for a faster return to the U.S., too.